Become a Foster Parent in Wisconsin

 • As applicable, the child’s tribe to support the child during placement

 Foster parents make sure the child’s needs are met and that they are in a place where they can thrive.
 Foster parents also include the child's family in the child’s life so they can keep and grow crucial family, community and cultural connections.
-As the child’s family, child welfare professional and foster parents work toward supporting the family's goals to achieve a safe environment, foster parents must prepare the child to reunify with their families or to reach another permanence goal, such as guardianship or adoption
+As the child’s family, child welfare professional and foster parents work toward supporting the family's goals to achieve a safe environment, foster parents must prepare the child to reunify with their families or to reach another permanence goal, such as guardianship or adoption.

 How do I become a foster parent?